 A Witch’s Guide to Escape: A Practical Compendium of Portal Fantasies by Alix E. Harrow

 Some people come to the library looking for an escape; some librarians know just the books to push them toward.
-This story won the Hugo and the Nebula.
+This story won the Hugo and was nominated for the Nebula.

 “The Summer People” by Shirley Jackson in Dark Tales